ninchistudios/musicproduction/end-to-end-checklist.md

 ### Arranging

 Try to include something surprising or unique in the arrangement to create interest.
+Take the listener on a journey.

+The song should grab the listener in the first verse/chorus.

+Repetition is ok with a good arrangement.
+Even if the lyrics repeat, the arrangement should change and progress.

+Some techniques:

+* Vocal harmonies
+* Vocal effects (radio/lofi, ring mod, etc)
+* Percussion (bells, shakers etc)
+* Synth instruments
+* Strings and other orchestrals
+* Doubled/tripled vocals
+* Doubled guitars
+* Time signature or tempo changes
+* Key changes
+* Quiet/highly simplified sections

 ## Production & Recording